 Olimar finds the Paradoxical Enigma, a severed rubber duck's head, to be a stunning work of art.
 When he finds a more complete rubber duck in the Shower Room...

 "The first time I laid eyes on this hideous treasure, I though it was a giant aquatic monster!
 It took me several terror-filled seconds to realize that it's just an ugly statue.
 What a relief...
 I was ready to run all the way back to Hocotate!"

-- The Pikmin going and beating up the Bulborb in the Good Ending of the first game.
-Doubles as a Crowning Moment of Awesome.
+The Pikmin going and beating up the Bulborb in the Good Ending of the first game.
+Doubles as a Moment of Awesome.

-- Plenty of the letters you recieve.
+Plenty of the letters you receive.
 Highlights include the President realizing he accidentally took a loan out with the All-Devouring Black Hole Loan Sharks, the President accidentally eating all the cookies that were for Louie, spam letters, and Olimar's family attending a performance and falling asleep during it.

-- If you're not going for a No Casualties Run, try finishing off a boss by poisoning it.
-It will only cause minor damage, but if you pull this off, it's your personal Crowning Moment of Awesome and pretty hillarious to boot.
+If you're not going for a No Casualties Run, try finishing off a boss by poisoning it.
+It will only cause minor damage, but if you pull this off, it's your personal Moment of Awesomeand pretty hilarious to boot.

 "The consistency of the half-cooked yolk says "Mmm!
 Good!"
 It is packed with nutrients, too.
 I can sell it, but I have never eaten it.
 I am UNABLE to eat it.
 Not even a nibble."